WFRT/verif/README.rst

 .. code-block:: bash

-  sudo apt-get install python-numpy python-scipy python-matplotlib libnetcdf-dev
+  sudo apt-get install python-numpy python-scipy python-matplotlib

 Then install ``verif`` by executing the following inside the extracted folder: